eic/EICrecon/src/detectors/BEMC/README.md

 1. The data objects created by the generic algorithm must be effectively cloned into _BEMRawCalorimeterHit_ objects.

-2. The framework has no way to automatically delete the _edm4hep::RawCalorimeterHit_ obejcts so we handle it manually in the _CalorimeterHitDigi_ class.
+2. The framework has no way to automatically delete the _edm4hep::RawCalorimeterHit_ objects so we handle it manually in the _CalorimeterHitDigi_ class.

 One other option I have included is defining the _SetJANAConfigParameters_ templated method in the generic algorithm class _CalorimeterHitDigi_.
-This technically includes JANA code in the class, but since it is contained in the template, the compiler will never complain unless a template object is decalred, Thus, the _CalorimeterHitDigi_ class can be used outside of the JANA framework.
+This technically includes JANA code in the class, but since it is contained in the template, the compiler will never complain unless a template object is declared, Thus, the _CalorimeterHitDigi_ class can be used outside of the JANA framework.
 The pros/cons of doing this are:

 pros: